Astrionics: GPS

 This sensor is simple in that using one signal many characteristics can be determined.
 A signal carries satellite identification, position, the duration of the propagated signal and clock information.
 Using a constellation of 36 GPS satellites, of which only four are needed, navigation, positioning, precise time, orbit, and attitude can be determined.
 One advantage of GPS is all orbits from Low Earth orbit to Geosynchronous orbit can use GPS for ACS.

 Command and telemetry

-Overview

 Another system which is vital to a spacecraft is the command and telemetry system, so much in fact, that it is the first system to be redundant.
 The communication from the ground to the spacecraft is the responsibility of the command system.
 The telemetry system handles communications from the spacecraft to the ground.
 Signals from ground stations are sent to command the spacecraft what to do, while telemetry reports back on the status of those commands including spacecraft vitals and mission specific data.